Share

 Honorary Consultant in Gastroenterology at Addenbrooke's Hospital, Cambridge

-Professor Fitzgerald studied Medicine at Cambridge University and gained her MD in 1997 following a period of research at Stanford University, California, with Professor George Triadafilopoulos.
+Professor Rebecca Fitzgerald OBE FMedSci FRS studied Medicine at Cambridge University and gained her MD in 1997 following a period of research at Stanford University, California, with Professor George Triadafilopoulos.
 Her postdoctoral training took place at the Department of Adult and Paediatric Gastroenterology, St Barts and The Royal London School of Medicine and Dentistry with Professor Michael Farthing, funded by an MRC Clinician Scientist award.
 She returned to Cambridge in 2001.

 The focus of her research group is to improve methods for early detection of oesophageal cancer through better understanding of the molecular pathogenesis.
 Rebecca was awarded the prestigious Westminster medal and prize for her first proof-of-concept work on the CytospongeTM and associated assays for diagnosing Barrett’s oesophagus in 2004.
 Since then this work has received an NHS Innovation prize (2011) and the BMJ Gastro team of the year award (2016).
 She received a Lister Prize Fellowship in 2008 and in 2013 was awarded an NIHR Research Professorship to facilitate translational research for patient benefit.
 She was elected a Fellow of the Academy of Medical Sciences in 2013.
 In 2018 she received the Jane Wardle Prevention and Early Diagnosis Prize, and in 2021 the Don Listwin Award for Outstanding Contribution to Cancer Early Detection.
+In 2024, she was elected as a Fellow of the Royal Society.

 Rebecca has a plethora of teaching experience and is a Member of the Institute of Learning and Teaching.
 She is Director of Medical Studies for Trinity College Cambridge, where she is involved with undergraduate and clinical teaching.
 She has a wealth of lecturing experience including radio broadcasts for BBC Radio 4 and ABC Radio Australia, Health of the Nation.
 Rebecca is committed to bringing research advances into clinical practice and inspiring other researchers to do likewise.